szczyglis-dev/py-gpt/docs/source/modes.rst

 Agent (OpenAI)
 --------------

+**Legacy mode — not recommended.
+Use the newer and more advanced ``Chat with Agents`` mode instead.**

-The mode operates on the ``openai-agents`` library integrated into the application:
+This mode provides the older agent workflows built on the ``openai-agents`` library integrated into the application:

 https://github.com/openai/openai-agents-python